sassoftware/sas-container-recipes/docs/wiki/Validating.md

     4. Using the vi editor, you can view the scripts in the container and work through the errors.

-## Validate a Kubernetes Deployment
+## Validate Running Images in Kubernetes

-To verify that the single image pod of sas-programming is running in Kubernetes, run the following command:
+Here is an example for validating that a single image pod of sas-programming is running in Kubernetes:

 `kubectl get -f run/programming.yml`

+For a single-container deployment, run the command from the directory where the programming.yml file is located: $PWD/run/programming.yml.

 Here are typical results: